Fact checkedFact Checked

 Filling up on healthy foods that provide nutrition that encourages metabolic activity, reduces cravings for sugar and fat, and leaves you sated longer.

-Add foods that are high in fiber, protein or include probiotics for optimal results.
+Add foods that are high in fiber, and protein or include probiotics for optimal results.
 A body that has more developed muscle will burn more calories than fat.
 A combination of weight resistance training, aerobics, and cardio activity will help support fat loss and boost metabolic activity.

 Practice exercises for belly fat regularly, stay hydrated by increasing your water intake and feed your muscles and gut microbiome with healthy, supportive foods.

-10 Foods To Eat To Lose Upper Belly Fat
+Foods To Eat To Lose Upper Belly Fat

 Step away from high-fat, processed foods laden with sugar, simple carbs, and salt.
 Reach for healthier foods that naturally help you shed belly fat and support a healthy weight and fat loss.